| Title: | One-Dimensional Probability Distribution Support for the 'spatstat' Family |

 Additional arguments are ignored. |

-is absent or given as "none"
+If zerocor is missing, or given as "none",

-this function computes the fixed bandwidth kernel estimator of the
+this function computes the fixed-bandwidth kernel estimator of the

-probability density on the real line.
+probability density on the real line,

-is confined to the positive half-line, and a boundary correction is
+must all be non-negative; and a boundary correction is

-The contribution from each point
+zerocor="weighted":The contribution from each data point

 is weighted by the factor

-is the total mass of the kernel centred on
+where is the total mass of the kernel centred on

-that lies in the positive half-line, and
+that lies in the positive half-line, and is the

-cumulative distribution function of the kernel
+cumulative distribution function of the kernel.

-The estimate of the density is
+zerocor="convolution":The estimate of the density is

-weighted by the factor
+weighted by the factor where

 is given above.

-if the kernel centred at data point
+zerocor="reflection":if the kernel centred at data point

 has a tail that lies on the negative half-line, this tail is